arushnagpal/arushnagpal.github.io/_posts/2018-9-14-Designing-nodejs-aplication.md

 You might think of another ways to solve this concern.
 Solving this issue is easy but time is a major concern.
 Design is a major concern in large scale applications.

 ## Summary
 Intuitively we don't tend to do a proper segregation of components and look how it would scale because nodejs doesn't wait.
-Every request is supposed to be asynchronous (writing synchronous code in nodejs is a bad idea since the whole principle is *don't ever write blocking code*).
-So the application might not suffer when it is working on a small scale but complications can occur when we need to scale up. the whole code should be written in such a way that each component is independent and ready to scale up when required.
+Every request is supposed to be asynchronous (writing synchronous code in nodejs is a bad idea since the whole principle is *don't ever write blocking code*) so we don't see a performance impact in the beginning.
+Thus the application might not suffer when it is working on a small scale but complications can occur when we need to scale up.
+The whole code should be written in such a way that each component is independent and ready to scale up when required.
-> The key is to write every component as if you were writing a microservice and break each component minutely
+> The key is to write every internal component as if you were writing a microservice, breaking each component minutely